-Share classes with the suffix "L", "S" or "N" are open to private investors, and share classes with the suffix "F" are open to semi-institutional investors.
-Share classes with the suffix "I" are exclusively offered to institutional investors as defined by article 174 (2) of the Law of 2010.
+Share classes with the suffix "I" are reserved for institutional investors as defined by article 174 (2) of the Law of 2010.
 Share classes with the suffix "I" are only offered in the form of registered shares, unless otherwise provided for in the special section of the Sales Prospectus for the respective sub-fund.
+Share classes with the suffix "V" are only offered to insurance companies and for insurance products.